zarr-developers/governance/AFFILIATED_PROJECT_GOVERNANCE.md

 **coordinator and facilitator** for the group's activities and discussions.
 The Chair holds no additional authority over other Core Developers.
 The Chair is optional for smaller projects.
+A chair is selected by a consensus of core developers or, if consensus is not reachable, a majority vote.
+Rotation of chair duties is encouraged but not required.

 ## Decision Making Process